robbieawest/eno/README.md

 - Liberal render pass interface with a general `render` handler.
 - Image based indirect lighting via environment cubemap, precalculated irradiance, prefilter and brdf lut.
 - SSAO
 - Bent normals - WIP, current implemention has issues of lack of small-surface normal detail and typical SSAO artifacts being exacerbated in certain models.
+Addition of sample-variance magnitude for the normals based on the bent cone (Klehm, Oliver et all (2011) Bent Normals and Cones in Screen-space) would help as well

 Things I'd like to implement if I have the time:
 - Shader introspection and shader defines for more clean render managemnet